bartkoo98/influx-v1/README.md

 This dynamic system allows users to create and manage articles, comment on them, and categorize their content.
 With a dual-role system in place, administrators have additional control and privileges.

 One of the standout features of this project is its subscription system.
 Users can subscribe blog, and the system sends automatic email notifications when new articles are posted or when a new user registers.
-This added level of interactivity and engagement enhances the overall user experience.
-* After you successfully launched the project, you can access the path /swagger-ui-doc.html (e.g. http://localhost:8080/swagger-ui-doc.html) and see full swagger documentation.
+\* After you successfully launched the project, you can access the path /swagger-ui-doc.html (e.g. http://localhost:8080/swagger-ui-doc.html) and see full swagger documentation.

 ## What I used?
 - Java 17